aws/s2n-tls/bindings/rust-examples/async-pkey-offload/README.md

 You can clean up the test resources by running `cargo run --bin delete_demo_keys`.

 ### Self Signed Cert Generation
 The example will use a self signed cert with an asymmetric key that is stored in KMS.
 First we generate a private key in KMS.
 This will be the private key of the certificate.
-We use `rcgen` and it's associated `KeyPair::from_remote` functionality to actually generate the cert.
+We use [rcgen](https://github.com/rustls/rcgen) and its associated [KeyPair::from_remote](https://docs.rs/rcgen/latest/rcgen/trait.RemoteKeyPair.html) functionality to actually generate the cert.
 Below you can see what the certificate looked like when I ran it on my own machine.

 ```
 Certificate: